Construction Material Price Fluctuation: Causes and Impact on Project Delivery—— April 25, 2021

 Impact of Material Price Increase on Project Cost

-Shoddy project execution: The dangerous trend here is that unscrupulous developers may result to cutting corners to protect profit margins.
+The dangerous trend here is that unscrupulous developers may result in cutting corners to protect profit margins.
 The resultant effect is that materials utilized may not meet specified standards.
+I must however stress that this is not the case with us at Beachway Homes.

 Infiltration of the market with substandard materials by some vendors in order to seemingly maintain existing prices whilst the real aim is to maximize their profit.